Lyme Disease Fatigue

 Lyme disease fatigue is one of the most common and most frustrating symptoms of the illness.
 It’s not just feeling tired.
 Many of my patients describe it as bone-deep exhaustion.
 Some say it feels like moving through wet cement.
 Others say they wake up feeling just as drained as when they went to bed.

-For some, the fatigue caused by Lyme disease develops early, during acute infection.
+For some, fatigue caused by Lyme disease develops early during acute infection.
 Others don’t feel it until months later.
-Regardless of timing, it can be debilitating.
+Regardless of timing, the exhaustion can be debilitating and interfere with work, exercise, and daily functioning.

 What Does Lyme Disease Fatigue Feel Like?

-Patients experience extreme exhaustion even after rest or sleep, sudden energy crashes where they feel okay one moment then can’t get out of bed the next, and mental draining with brain fog, poor focus, and memory lapses.
-Symptoms worsen after physical or mental exertion, a pattern called post-exertional malaise.
+Patients experience extreme exhaustion even after rest or sleep, sudden energy crashes where they feel okay one moment then cannot get out of bed the next, and mental draining with brain fog, poor focus, and memory lapses.
+Symptoms often worsen after physical or mental exertion, a pattern called post-exertional malaise.

-Sleep is unrefreshing.
-Patients sleep long hours but still wake up exhausted.
-Many describe weakness or heaviness in limbs, like moving through quicksand.
+Sleep is frequently unrefreshing.
+Patients may sleep long hours but still wake exhausted.
+Many describe weakness or heaviness in the limbs, like moving through quicksand.

 What Causes Lyme Fatigue?